-Stretching is one of the most essential aspects of a healthy fitness routine; however, it is often overlooked.
+Stretching is one of the most essential aspects of a healthy fitness routine.
+It’s also one of the most overlooked.
 Instead of thinking of this activity as a separate entity, consider stretching as a continuation of your exercise routine.
-By making this a part of your workout, you won’t neglect the attention your muscles and joints require to perform effectively.
+By making stretching tips a part of your workout, you won’t neglect the attention your muscles and joints require to perform effectively.

 Whether using stretching as a way to wake up, get your mind in the game, or recover from strenuous activity, your body will reap its short-term and long-term benefits.
 In the moment, stretching is a great way to warm up the body and prevent yourself from overextension and injury.
-In the long run, stretching daily can help loosen your tendons and ultimately help your speed and posture later in life.
+In the long run, stretching daily can help loosen your tendons and muscles, and ultimately help you maintain a full range of motion later in life.

 Taking these ideas into consideration, follow these 7 simple tips for stretching to add stretches back into your workout vocabulary.